raulgad/ITdaddy/README.md

 More than a hundred IT principles, tips, and advices were collected for the project by parsing.
 The parsing was done from the Wikipedia site.
 Then the obtained dataset was processed to increase the efficiency of the finetuned GPT-2 neural network.

 ## Implementation
-By AIOgram was made the telegram-bot and
+By AIOgram was made the telegram-bot.

 THERE SHOULD BE IMG

 By Flask was made the site.

 THERE SHOULD BE IMG